VivekShah138/FoodExplorer/README.md

 3. On first launch, the app will fetch data from the API and populate the local database.
 4. Use the navigation drawer or bottom navigation to explore all items and favorites.
 5. Toggle favorites on the list or detail screens.

 ---

-## Notes

-- The app handles offline scenarios gracefully by allowing data to be loaded from local JSON assets.
-- Designed for clean, modular, and testable code using modern Android best practices.

----